OSMDA: OpenStreetMap-based Domain Adaptation for Remote Sensing VLMs

 \subsubsection{$g_{eval}$ metric.}

 To assess the quality of the generated captions and open-ended answers, we employ G-Eval~\cite{liu-etal-2023-g-eval}, a Large Language Model (LLM)-based evaluation framework.
 The framework extracts raw logits for the valid score tokens ("1" to "5") at the final sequence position.
 It then applies a softmax function, normalizes the probabilities across the tokens, and computes a weighted sum to yield a continuous score between 1.0 and 5.0.
-Finally, the raw scores are divided by 5 to normalize them to [0,1].
+Finally, the raw scores are normalized into [0,1] range.
 The evaluation strictly compares predictions to the ground truth.
 It penalizes hallucinations and verifies object accuracy and counts.

 Specifically, we utilize \textit{Qwen2.5-32B-Instruct}~\cite{qwen2.5} as our evaluator model.
 To decrease resource requirements, we omit the original Chain-of-Thought reasoning steps, so the judge model's prediction is done in one forward pass.
 Following original paper, we validate our G-Eval setup by comparing it against human judgments on the Polaris dataset~\cite{Wada_2024_CVPR}.
 Across 26,122 samples, our setup aligns closely with human scores.
 We achieve Pearson (\textbf{0.632}), Spearman (\textbf{0.628}), and Kendall's $\tau_c$ (\textbf{0.531}) (the primary metric in~\cite{Wada_2024_CVPR}) correlations, overcoming or comparable with results reported in the paper~\cite{liu-etal-2023-g-eval}.